Kongduino/RAK4631_AES/README.md

 };
 ```

 The `Process` function does everything for you: ECB/CBC, and encrypt/decrypt.

+## Installation

+Remove (and possibly save somewhere) the original version of the Adafruit library, and install mine.
+Since the only thing it does is **add** things, without removing anything, it is safe to use as a replacement.
+After that you use the usual `#include "Adafruit_nRFCrypto.h"` statement, and create an `nRFCrypto_AES` object.
 The sample code here shows how to do all 4 operations.

 ```c
 void testAES() {